 While this may provide a sense of freedom in comparison to what was experienced prior to non duality, it’s a very limited freedom whose sense is very much conditional upon holding to a particular idea while rejecting another.
 If clarity and freedom are valued above else, this is not a place where we want to get stuck.

-Again, it’s important to acknowledge the fact that physical experience only requires reducing or to be diminished, IF it is regarded to be dangerous or in need of betterment.
+It’s important to acknowledge the fact that physical experience only requires reducing or to be diminished, IF it is regarded to be dangerous or in need of betterment.

 If you enjoyed this article please share by clicking one of the buttons below...thanks so much!